k-milktooth/remingoat-gpt/README.md

 <img width="748" alt="TheRemingoat score sheet" src="https://user-images.githubusercontent.com/132307192/235802784-a81d0e18-03db-400d-b1fc-498b42b7e015.png">

-The scores simply reflect theRemingoat's preferences, which you won't be mirroring.
+The scores simply reflect TheRemingoat's preferences, which you won't be mirroring.
 In other words, without context, scores are meaningless.

 RemingoatGPT seeks to mitigate the downsides of **both** long-winded reviews and reductionist score sheets.
 An AI-powered Q&A chatbot that lets you query detailed data as needed could be the perfect synthesis of detail and efficiency—simply ask and read what's relevant to you.